ipverse/asn-ip/README.md

 ## How to use

-To download the announced prefixes for a specific autonomous system (AS1234 IPv4 adresses in this example), try:
+To download the announced subnets for a specific autonomous system (AS1234 IPv4 adresses in this example), try:
 ```$ curl https://raw.githubusercontent.com/ipverse/asn-ip/master/as/1234/ipv4-aggregated.txt```

-The same for all IPv6 prefixes for AS1234:
+The same for all IPv6 subnets from AS1234:
 ```$ curl https://raw.githubusercontent.com/ipverse/asn-ip/master/as/1234/ipv6-aggregated.txt```

 To download the latest lookup table used to enhance the generated route data: